 A lack of tax

-Nine of those states that don't tax retirement plan income simply have no state income taxes at all: Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington and Wyoming.
+Nine of those states that don't tax retirement plan income simply because distributions from retirement plans are considered income, and these nine states have no state income taxes at all: Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington and Wyoming.
 The remaining three — Illinois, Mississippi and Pennsylvania — don't tax distributions from 401(k) plans, IRAs or pensions.
 Alabama and Hawaii don't tax pensions, but do tax distributions from 401(k) plans and IRAs.

 Taxing retirement plan distributions isn't an all-or-nothing proposition.
-For example, 29 states offer a full or partial break on taxes on military retirement income, according to Wolters Kluwer, a provider of tax information and services.
-Alabama, Arkansas, Connecticut, Hawaii, Idaho, Illinois, Kansas, Louisiana, Maine, Massachusetts, Missouri, New Jersey, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina, West Virginia and Wisconsin either don't tax military retirement income or allow part or all of military retirement income to be taxed.
-Virginia only allows Congressional Medal of Honor recipients to exclude their military retirement income.
+For example, 34 states don't tax military retirement income.
+Nine of those, are the states listed above that don’t have income taxes.
+The others: Arizona, Alabama, Arkansas, Connecticut, Hawaii, Illinois, Indiana, Iowa, Kansas, Louisiana, Maine, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Nebraska, New Jersey, New York, North Carolina, North Dakota, Ohio, Pennsylvania, Utah, West Virginia and Wisconsin.
+California, Vermont, Virginia and Washington, D.C. fully tax military retirement pay.
+All other states have partial allowances for military pay.
+And Virginia only allows Congressional Medal of Honor recipients to exclude their military retirement income.